-However, we can emerge healthier and more refreshed into 2018 if we are smart during the holidays.
-I'm going to share with you how every year I'm the same weight come January, I don't feel drained, and my resilience to stress is just the same as it is the rest of the year.
+However, we can emerge healthier and more refreshed into the new year if we are smart during the holidays.
+I'm going to share with you how every year I'm the same weight come January, I don't feel drained, and stress load is unaffected.

-Some of this might make me sound a bit like a scrooge or a party pooper.
-But I assure you, these things keep me balanced, allow me to be myself, and enable me to carry joy around to spread to others.
-And they can do the same for you.
+Some of this might make me sound like a Scrooge.
+But, these practices keep me balanced, allow me to be myself, and enable me to spread joy to others.
+And they can do the same for you!